PersDigUMD/PDL/README.md

 # PDLcorpus
-Persian Digital Library at the University of Maryland, College Park Corpus
+Persian Digital Library (PDL) at the University of Maryland, College Park Corpus